reconquest/shdoc/examples/readme-example.md

 #### Output on stdout

 * Output 'Hello $1'.
+  It hopes you say Hello back.

 #### Output on stderr

 * Output 'Oups !' on error.
+  It did it again.

 #### See also